ismamz/next-transition-router/README.md

 ### Cleanup

-`TransitionRouter` manages cleanup functions for both `leave` and `enter` animations, ensuring smooth transitions without memory leaks.
+`TransitionRouter` manages cleanup functions for `leave` and `enter` callbacks, to prevent memory leaks.

-Similar to React's `useEffect` hook, you should return a cleanup function for `leave` and `enter` callbacks.
+Similar to React's `useEffect` hook, you can return a cleanup function to cancel the animation.

-Here's a minimal example using GSAP:
+#### Minimal example using GSAP:

 ```tsx
 "use client";